Finally Blocks - Cleaning Up After Exceptions

 When Not to Use Finally

 operations seem safe until they fail unexpectedly.
-It’s better to include a finally
+It’s better to include a finally block and keep it empty than to forget cleanup entirely.

-for control flow or business logic.
+Also, avoid using finally for control flow or business logic.
 It’s meant for

 cleanup, not decision-making.
 Keep it focused and predictable.